-Mold removal, also known as mold remediation, can be a complicated and confusing process for many people.
+Mold removal can be a complicated and confusing process for many people.
 You’re already stressed that mold was found in your home or business and you just want it out, but the proper way to remove it may not be what you’d expect.

 That’s understandable, and that’s why professional mold remediation is needed.
 Experts spend years studying and getting on-the-job experience so they’re capable of dealing with any mold situation that may arise.

 We hope to make the process the least stressful as possible and give you the reassurance you need that your mold removal will be dealt with swiftly and effectively, so you and your people aren’t exposed to further danger.

 Q: What Does Mold Look Like?

 A: Mold has many different appearances from varying textures, colors, and sizes.

 Unfortunately, mold can take on several different appearances and it can sometimes be difficult for the naked eye to detect mold.
 It is sometimes confused with mildew or even just dirt, depending on it’s appearance.

 Mold can vary in color from black to green and anything in between.
 Sometimes you can immediately notice that you have mold from the appearance or odor, but some spores are hard to recognize.
 It’s best to get an expert to come to your home and identify what you’re dealing with instead of taking a guess.
 Once the mold is identified, mold removal can begin.

 Q: How is Mold Detected?

 A: Mold is usually detected by its characteristic musty odor that causes a person to investigate the source of the odor.
 Mold spores are usually found after looking further.